Brazil banner -- link to main page

 Hermeto Pascoal & Elis Regina "Elis Regina - 13th Montreux Jazz Festival" (Westwind, 1982)

 An excellent album featuring MPB diva Elis Regina, recorded in 1979, shortly before her untimely death, but not released until 1982.
 This album concentrates on her jazz chops, rather than the pop music she'd turned to in the late '70s.
-A strong, straightforward performance which was recorded in 1979 and released posthumously in '82, with multi-instrumentalist Pascoal providing impressive backup throughout.
-Recommended.
+A strong, straightforward performance, with multi-instrumentalist Pascoal providing impressive backup throughout, in a fascinating contrast to his usual avant sensibilities.
+Highly recommended.

 Hermeto Pascoal "Hermeto Pascoal & Grupo" (Som Da Gente, 1982)